open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

 ## Step 4: Installing tools

-When tools are not included in EMT (NRT/DV) immutable images, they can be installed on the Standalone edge Node using the following commands.
+When tools are not included in EMT (NRT/DV) immutable images, they can be installed on theStandalone edge Node using the following commands.
 Make sure to update the environment variables as needed.

   ```bash
   # Install required tools like git, wget etc.